Treatment Foster Care

-Through our CHOSEN program, which stands for Children of Special and Exceptional Need, we provide family-based care for children in treatment foster care who, due to childhood trauma, require more than the basic care and support that regular foster care provides.
-By training certified foster parents to understand how trauma affects the brain, and equipping them with the tools and support they need, children who are the most likely to be placed in an institutional setting are able to grow and thrive in a family!
+Through our CHOSEN program, which stands for Children of Special and Exceptional Need, we provide family-based care for children in treatment foster care who, due to childhood trauma, require more support than regular foster care provides.
+Our foster parents receive extensive training about how trauma affects the brain, and they are equipped with the tools they need to help youth thrive in their care.
+In addition, foster parents are supported through regular contact with our Treatment Social Workers, a 24-hour hotline, respite care, and a tax-free monthly stipend.

-Through our CHOSEN program, which stands for Children of Special and Exceptional Need, we provide family-based care for children in treatment foster care who, due to childhood trauma, require more than the basic care and support that regular foster care provides.
-By training certified foster parents to understand how trauma affects the brain, and equipping them with the tools and support they need, children who are the most likely to be placed in an institutional setting are able to grow and thrive in a family!
+Through our CHOSEN program, which stands for Children of Special and Exceptional Need, we provide family-based care for children in treatment foster care who, due to childhood trauma, require more support than regular foster care provides.
+Our foster parents receive extensive training about how trauma affects the brain, and they are equipped with the tools they need to help youth thrive in their care.
+In addition, foster parents are supported through regular contact with our Treatment Social Workers, a 24-hour hotline, respite care, and a tax-free monthly stipend.

 have you ever thought about becoming a foster parent?